jnt0r/eportfolio-sass/README.md

 ## Introduction

-Hey everyone, this weeks e-Portfolio is about SASS.
+Hey everyone, this weeks e-portfolio is about SASS.
 I will talk about why/when you should use SASS and what advantages and features SASS provides.

 ## Components